samhohcm/RobotArm-Motors-Worksheet/index.md

       - the screwdriver
       - and Robot Arm 2.

-      Carefully keep the other pieces aside for the next workshop.
+      Carefully keep the other pieces back in the box for the next workshop.

       </div>